 Besides direct payments, TikTok also enables creators to earn through brand partnerships, sponsored content, affiliate marketing, TikTok Shop, and livestreams.
 All of these opportunities can significantly increase earnings, particularly for those with large followings and high engagement rates.
 TikTok has revealed that the rewards formula focuses on four key pillars to decide remuneration for each piece of content: originality, play duration, audience engagement, and search value.
 Focusing on these will help you make more money for your content.

-Who is the highest-paid Tiktoker?
+Who is the highest-paid TikToker?

 While it’s impossible to know the exact earnings of the top creators, we can guess at who the top-paid TikToker might be.